yujiri8/yujiri.xyz/reviews/deltarune.md

 We find Lancer talking to the king and trying to explain that he didn't kill the other characters.
 The king, furious with Lancer, takes him hostage and says he'll kill him if Kris and the others don't surrender.
 And there's no choice to not surrender.
 Forced to sacrifice ourselves for *Lancer*.
 Luckily Lancer breaks out and flees and the three of us do get to fight the king.

-I was pleasantly surprirsed that the fight actually offered some resistance.
+I was pleasantly surprised that the fight actually offered some resistance.
 In fact, this was the only fight in the game where I had to use any healing items.
 I still got it on my first try.

 The king eventually yields, and to nobody's surprise I'm forced by cutscene to spare him.
 Ralsei heals him, and he actually betrays us and attacks.
 The characters manage to best him again without gameplay... and then I still don't get a choice to kill him.